huang-zhu/EmbeddedQD/README.md

 ```
 {INSERT PLOT} {INSERT PLOT}

-We can see that both simulations converge at around 100 ns.
-We can then proceed with analyzing the lipid aggregation around the embedded quantum dots.
+You can see that both simulations converge at around 100 ns.
+You can then proceed with analyzing the lipid aggregation around the embedded quantum dots.

 These next scripts will assume that trajectory analysis will begin at 100 ns.
 If you simulate for longer, and/or change the analysis timeframe, you need to edit these scripts (see ``NP_prod_dict`` in each script).
 For this analysis, lipid aggregation will be quantified by plotting (A) histograms of lipid head group enrichment and (B) area density as a function of the lipid radial distance from the center of the embedded quantum dot.
 This data will also be stored as pickle files for subsequent analyses.
 ```